 When a mutual fund agent secures their ARN number, they become a fully qualified advisor.
 They are now able to provide clients with mutual fund advice services.
 The next step is to enter into an agreement to sell these funds with AMFI distributors.
 A commission is due from distributors, and it is determined by the number of mutual fund schemes the advisor offers.

 Additionally, the advisor may choose to engage directly in contracts with asset management companies, or fund houses.
-Financial institutions such as Share India provide a suitable platform for individuals to work as advisors for mutual funds.
+Financial institutions such as Share India provide a suitable platform for individuals to work as advisors for mutual funds consultant.
 Its attractive commission structures are quite helpful to those who want to become MF advisors.

 Conclusion